Looking for a way to provide your loved ones with long-term financial protection? A universal life insurance policy might be worth considering.

 This type of life insurance can provide coverage for as long as the policyholder is alive, and some policies also accrue cash value.
 Generally, when the policyholder dies, their beneficiaries receive a tax-free death benefit in the amount specified by the policy.

-Below is a helpful look at universal life insurance—including a discussion of how it usually works and how it diverges from other common kinds of life insurance.
+Below is a helpful look at universal life insurance, including a discussion of how it usually works and how it differs from other common kinds of life insurance.

 Universal vs. Term Life Insurance

 There are two main types of life insurance: permanent life and term life.